SS Talune: Influenza in the Pacific

 On 7 November 1918, the Talune arrived at Apia in Western Samoa, on one of its regular Pacific voyages from Auckland, New Zealand, successively calling at ports in Fiji, Samoa, Tonga, Nauru, and then Fiji again before returning to Auckland.

 At that time the Western Samoan islands were administered by New Zealand, which had seized them from Germany at the start of the First World War in 1914.
 The United States of America controlled the Eastern islands.

 At the time of the Talune's departure from Auckland, pandemic influenza was spreading rapidly in New Zealand, resulting in many fatalities.
 Before leaving Auckland two crewmen had reported sick and were sent ashore, but by the time Talune reached Suva in Fiji on 4 November several more crewmen had influenza.

 As none of the local passengers was stricken, they were allowed ashore and the cargo unloaded while the ship remained in quarantine alongside the wharf, the Port Health officer having heard reports of the severe epidemic in New Zealand.
 As was the custom of the time, about 90 Fijian labourers were taken on board to work the cargo as the ship proceeded on its planned voyage.
-By the time the Talune reached Apia in Samoa on 7 November, most of the Fijian labourers were ill (Rice 200).
+By the time the Talune reached Apia in Samoa on 7 November, most of the Fijian labourers were ill.

-The ship's quarantine at Suva was apparently not mentioned on arrival in Apia (Cliff 137) and the acting Port Health officer at Apia was not aware of the epidemic in Auckland (Rice 200).
+The ship's quarantine at Suva was apparently not mentioned on arrival in Apia and the acting Port Health officer at Apia was not aware of the epidemic in Auckland.
 After what seems to have been a somewhat cursory examination the ship was granted pratique and passengers allowed to disembark. "[The] Talune's captain told the medical officer, Doctor Atkinson, that nothing was serious, but that "'One old reverend told me he had been sick back in Auckland, but he seems fine now.
 Two Samoan kids, Tau and Faleolo, had headaches yesterday but are up and around again today.'"
 The doctor "questioned the pastor and two boys as they went by", but no one complained of being ill.
 Two hours later the yellow flag was lowered.
 The Talune had a clean bill of health."